timOTdev/0010_practical_javascript/notes.md

 ```

 ## There should be an li element for every todo
-- We want are code to update as we add li's
+- We want our code to update as we add li's
-- First, make sure you have an empty <ul> in html
+- First, make sure you have an empty ul in html

-- We are adding a variable view to display todos array on the screen
+- We are adding a variable called view to display todos array on the screen
 - It doesn't add any logic
 - We add this to our JS file:
 ```